-HTTPS Everywhere is a Firefox, Chrome, and Opera extension that encrypts your communications with many major websites, making your browsing more secure.
+HTTPS Everywhere is a Firefox, Chrome, Edge and Opera extension that encrypts your communications with many major websites, making your browsing more secure.
 Encrypt the web: Install HTTPS Everywhere today.

 HTTPS Everywhere is produced as a collaboration between The Tor Project and the Electronic Frontier Foundation.
 Many sites on the web offer some limited support for encryption over HTTPS, but make it difficult to use.
 For instance, they may default to unencrypted HTTP, or fill encrypted pages with links that go back to the unencrypted site.
 The HTTPS Everywhere extension fixes these problems by using clever technology to rewrite requests to these sites to HTTPS.
 Information about how to access the project's Git repository and get involved in development is here.